Ben Nevis Navigation

 Navigating down from the summit

 The Harvey Ben Nevis Summit map 1:12,500 scale (see map extract) clearly shows the bearings and distances.
 From the summit cairn follow a Grid bearing of 231 degrees for 150 metres.
 Beware of the steep drop into Gardyloo Gully on your right.
-Remember to make the correct adjustment for the magnetic variation (in 2011 add 2 degrees so that the bearing becomes 233 degrees).
 You will also need to confidently pace the distance.
 Practice pacing on lower and less serious terrain before using it on Ben Nevis.
 If you have a rope of known length, you can use this to measure the distance.
 Once you have completed this leg and passed the top of Gardyloo Gully, turn onto the second Grid bearing of 282 degrees.
-Remember the magnetic variation (in 2011 add 2 degrees so that the bearing becomes 284 degrees).
 It is often this next section that goes awry.
 After travelling 300 metres on fairly flat terrain there is a steeper section for about 100 metres (McLean’s Steep) before the angle eases again.
 There is a natural tendency to steer very slightly to the left of the bearing in order to keep away from the north face.
 This is entirely understandable and may even be a wise precaution under certain conditions.
 The effect that this slight deviation can have is to put you onto the steep and potentially fatal ground at the top of Five Finger Gully.
 Being forewarned is to be forearmed and the knowledge that Five Finger Gully lurks below you to the south-west is an important piece of information to keep in mind.
 The edge of Five Finger Gully is about 800 metres from the top of Gardyloo Gully from where the 282 degree Grid bearing begins.
 Careful attention to pacing and timing will keep you informed about how far you have travelled.
 If, after about 800 metres from the top of Gardyloo Gully, you reach steep ground dropping away to the west, southwest or south then you have strayed into the top of Five Finger Gully (see c, d & e on the map extract).
 If you find yourself travelling south downhill with a cliff edge on your right (west) you have veered off the bearing significantly………

 * For those of you who use a compass with Mils rather than Degrees the appropriate bearings are as follows: